 The pair that nested between 2003 and 2016 typically did so in March: following a period of courtship, the first egg was laid mid- to late-March.
 However, in 2020 the female of the new pair laid her first egg in early April.
 Time will tell whether or not this new pair follows a similar nesting schedule relative to what has been observed in past years.
 The Falcon Cam remains active through egg laying, incubation, and hatching, and follows the growth of the chicks until they fledge (take their first flight) or it is determined that the nest has failed for the season.
 Fledging has typically taken place between early- to late-June, but this timing will fluctuate year-to-year depending on the success of the nest.
 Second nesting attempts following nest failures have led to August fledge dates.

-Q: How old are the adults in the Richmond pair?
+Q: How old are the adults of the Richmond pair?

-The male peregrine falcon was banded as a chick on May 4, 2015 in Dumfries Virginia.
-The female is the youngest of the pair and was banded as a chick on June 4th, 2018 in St. Georges Delaware.
+The male peregrine falcon was banded as a chick on May 8, 2019 in Yorktown Virginia.
+The female was banded as a chick on June 4th, 2018 in St. Georges Delaware.

 Q: How long do peregrine falcons live?

 According to the US Geological Survey, the maximum lifespan documented for a banded falcon in the wild is 19 years and 9 months.

 Based on his bands, we know that the original breeding male hatched in 2000 and lived to at least age 18.